brainbuz/String-Validator/String-Validator-Common/README.md

 ## Is\_Valid

 Takes a string and optionally a second string (if you want to make sure two copies of a string are identical as well).
 Runs the Check subroutine and returns 1 if Check returned 0, and 0 if Check returned a true value.
-If you want ->Errcnt() count or ->Errstr you will need to request them via there methods before another string is processed.
+If you want ->Errcnt() count or ->Errstr you will need to request them via their methods before another string is processed.

 ## IncreaseErr